mosmn/Notes/sections/theo/sep/re.md

 As discussed in [chapter 2](/sections/theo/sep/process.md) system requirements are the description of ehat the system should do and the constraints on system operations.

-Requirements engineering (RE) -The process sof finding out, analyzing, documenting and schecking these services and constraints.
+Requirements engineering (RE) -The process sof finding out, analyzing, documenting and checking these services and constraints.

 WHAT IS A REQUIREMENT?
 - Definition : a high-level, abstract statement that a system should provide or a constraint on a system.